 -Charles Dickens, 1842

-Built in 1834, the new insane asylum on Roosevelt Island was designed to be a new model for mental health, located on the island countryside outside of the bustle of the big city.
-But almost from the beginning the asylum became known for its underfunding and overcrowding, for the staff’s neglect and the inmate’s’ desperately abysmal living conditions.
+Built in 1834, the new insane asylum on Blackwell’s Island, today known as Roosevelt Island, was designed to be a new model for mental health, located on the island countryside outside of the bustle of the big city.
+But almost from the beginning the asylum became known for its underfunding and overcrowding, for the staff’s neglect and the inmates’ desperately abysmal living conditions.
 Patients dropped dead from outbreaks of typhus and cholera, and even the easily preventable scourge of scurvy took its toll on the malnourished inmates.
 Long after Dickens’ visit conditions continued to decline.

-In September of 1887, a young reporter for the New York World concocted an elaborate ruse in order to get herself confined within the asylum to report on the conditions from within.
+In September of 1887, a young reporter for the New York World concocted an elaborate ruse to get herself committed to the asylum in order to report on the conditions from within.
 “Ten Days in a Mad House” went on to be Nellie Bly’s breakthrough piece of journalism, not only proving her mettle as a truly extraordinary young journalist but also bringing much-needed attention to the dismal conditions within the city’s metal health system.

 In part, she wrote, “What, excepting torture, would produce insanity quicker than this treatment?
 Here is a class of women sent to be cured.
 I would like the expert physicians who are condemning me for my action, which has proven their ability, to take a perfectly sane and healthy woman, shut her up and make her sit from 6 a.m. until 8 p.m. on straight-back benches, do not allow her to talk or move during these hours, give her no reading and let her know nothing of the world or its doings, give her bad food and harsh treatment, and see how long it will take to make her insane.
 Two months would make her a mental and physical wreck.”

-At least in part as a result of her exposé, the institute was given nearly a million dollars in additional funding to improve the facilities and care on Roosevelt Island.
+At least in part as a result of her exposé, the institute was given nearly a million dollars in additional funding to improve the facilities and care on Blackwell’s.

-The web site for the current residential building makes no mention of the asylum history, or of Nellie Bly’s famous stay, and only notes that Dickens found the physical building to be “remarkable,” conveniently leaving out the bits about gibbering maniacs and naked ugliness.
+Although a plaque at the entrance attempts to detail the site’s history, the web site for the current residential building makes no mention of the asylum, or of Nellie Bly’s famous stay, and only notes that Dickens found the physical building to be “remarkable,” conveniently leaving out the bits about gibbering maniacs and naked ugliness.